-Inspection Date: October 9, 2019 Inspection Personnel: Patrick Brockamp and Josh Phillips (Barr)
+Inspection Date:November 4, 2020Inspection Personnel:Patrick Brockamp and Parker Brown (Barr)

-- 1. Highway 100 Double Box Culverts (Constructed 1930s, and 2001) and Inlet Structure (Constructed 1995) - a.
+1. Highway 100 Double Box Culverts (Constructed 1930s, and 2001) and Inlet Structure (Constructed 1995)

+- a.
 The concrete box culverts and concrete inlet structure appeared to be in satisfactory condition. - b.
+Circumferential cracks and areas of spalled concrete were observed in the north (left) box culvert. - c.
 Longitudinal cracks, circumferential cracks, and areas of spalled concrete were observed along the top of the south (right) box culvert.
-MnDOT performed repairs to the culverts in 2007, but cracks have been noted since 2008 and areas of concrete spalling have been noted since 2014. - c.
+MnDOT performed repairs to the culverts in 2007, but cracks have been noted since 2008 and areas of concrete spalling have been noted since 2014. - d.
 Deposited sediment was observed in the north (left) box culvert, generally ranging from 8 to 12 inches deep.
-High flows in 2019 appeared to have more evenly redistributed sediment throughout the north (left) box culvert.
-This is consistent with previous inspections and 6-24 inches of deposited sediment has been observed in the north (left) box culvert since 2002. - d.
-A large branch was stuck on the wall between the double box culverts in the inlet structure. - e.
+This is consistent with previous inspections and 6-24 inches of deposited sediment has been observed in the north (left) box culvert since 2002. - e.
 The outlet portion of the structure appeared to be in satisfactory condition.

-- Remove the large branch between the double box culverts in the inlet structure (Recommended by Crystal due to location of debris). - Monitor accumulated sediment in north (left) box culvert and consider future removal. - Monitor cracking and spalling concrete in the south (right) box culvert.
+- Monitor accumulated sediment in north (left) box culvert and consider future removal. - Monitor cracking and spalling concrete in both box culverts.